HL7/kindling/README.md

 ### Prerequisites

+You can find detailed instructions on setting up this project in your IDE [here](https://hl7.github.io/docs/kindling/getting-started).

 This project uses the [gradle build tool][Link-GradleWebpage] to build, and includes pre-build gradlew wrappers for common build tasks.

 ### Build Commands